 And many of the authors of the research articles published in even the most respected medical journals have access only to data the drug companies choose to make available to them.
 Because of these limitations, medical literature often gives an unbalanced picture of drug risks, benefits, and alternatives.

-that looked only at highest quality studies found even stronger bias: The odds that commercially funded research found the sponsors product the treatment of choice were 5.3 times greater than for studies funded by nonprofits.
-And found that when clinical studies are commercially funded and authors have financial ties to the sponsor (sometimes as paid speakers or consultants), the odds are 8.4 times higher that the results of the study will support use of the sponsors drug.
+Another JAMA study that looked only at highest quality studies found even stronger bias: The odds that commercially funded research found the sponsors product the treatment of choice were 5.3 times greater than for studies funded by nonprofits.
+And yet another study found that when clinical studies are commercially funded and authors have financial ties to the sponsor (sometimes as paid speakers or consultants), the odds are 8.4 times higher that the results of the study will support use of the sponsors drug.

 In addition to downplaying the perceived risks of breast cancer and promoting cardiovascular benefits of hormone therapy, the articles promoted off-label, unproven uses, such as the prevention of dementia and Parkinson’s disease — both of which were later debunked by the Women’s Health Initiative study.